ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ## Example

-The `Seq` module of the OCaml standard library contains

-does not (yet) define
-a function returning the elements at the beginning of a sequence.
-Here is a possible implementation:
+The `Seq` module of the OCaml standard library contains the definition of the function `Seq.take` which returns a specified number of elements from the beginning of a sequence.
+Here is a simplified implementation:
 ```ocaml
 let rec take n seq () = match seq () with
   | Seq.Cons (x, seq) when n > 0 -> Seq.Cons (x, take (n - 1) seq)